England | Scotland | Wales | Northern Ireland | Ireland

 I first joined the team at Eastfield Medical Centre in 2014 as an Administrator.
 In 2016 I took up the role of Assistant Practice Manager, working as part of the Management Team in order to help provide our patients with the best quality care.
 We have a great team of people working here at Eastfield Medical Centre and my role is extremely varied, something which I really enjoy.

-I have recently completed my student mentorship course so Eastfield will soon be accepting nursing students.
+I have recently completed my student mentorship course so I enable Eastfield Medical Centre to mentor and train nursing students.

 I have 2 grown up children and a dog which keep me busy.